-This module runs in Term 1, please also see French Language for Enterprise for Term 2.
+This module runs in Term 2.
+Please also see Spanish Language for Enterprise for Term 1.

 Advanced.
-The module is offered to students who have an advanced knowledge of French: i.e. good A level + 2 years of further study (or equivalent), who have successfully completed French 6 or French for Business - Advanced 2, and/ or have lived in a French speaking country.
+The module is offered to students who have an advanced knowledge of Spanish: i.e. good A level + one year of further study (or equivalent), or who have successfully completed Spanish 6 at the Language Centre.

-This module is designed to enable the students to use French in furtherance of their career by familiarising them with aspects of French language and institutions, the way of life, culture, history and politics of Spain and Latin America.
+This module is designed to enable the students to use the Spanish language in furtherance of their career by familiarising them with aspects of Hispanic language and institutions, the way of life, culture, history and politics of Spain and Latin America.

 15 CREDITS, also available for 12 CREDITS.